sjsu-library/unionist/_items/unionist--text-0277.md

 subject: Advertisements; The Unionist; Miscellaneous Filler
 type: Text
-category: Unionist full issue 1834-03-13 article.type:
+category: Unionist full issue 1834-03-13
+articleType:
 volume: '1'
 issue: '32'
 transcription: BLANK DEEDS.
 scholarlyNotes:
-commentary: 'Ironically/awkwardly, this short advertisement has an error in it: the first “D” is backwards!<br>'
+commentary: 'Ironically/awkwardly, this short advertisement has an error in it: the first “D” is backwards! <br>'
 relatedPeople:
 featured:
 repeated: